Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 **Tap to Capture**

 - Tap to capture will be enabled for devices that can support the resolution constraints, but cannot support the image processing.
-- Upon launching the camera, we will check the speed of image processing.
-If the speed is above the threshold, tap to capture will be enabled.
+- When the camera is launched, the image processing speed is automatically checked.
+If the speed is above the threshold set at 300ms, live document detection and autocapture features are disabled and switched to tap to capture.
+The user will have to manually capture the document.

 ----------